actigraph/CentrePointWebhookDocumentation/Event Types/raw_processing_complete_event.md

 **Webhook payload example:**

-The following are the parameters within the webhook request when upload processing is started
+The following are the parameters within the webhook request when upload processing is started.

 ```http
 POST <webhook uri goes here>